Curt-Lucas/msg88/README.md

 **Figure 1.**

-Communication between B and C are facilitated by A. Passphrases are prearranged by B and C. Passphrases are NOT passed to the server.
+Communication between B and C are facilitated by A. Passphrases are prearranged by B and C. Passphrases are NEVER transmitted.
 See below.

 <img src="https://raw.githubusercontent.com/Curt-Lucas/msg88/main/fig1.png"/>